 Origin of Halloween

-So what is the origin of Halloween?
+What is the origin of Halloween?
 Halloween’s origins date back to the ancient Celtic festival of Samhain, which was held in honor of the Lord of the Dead.
-The Druids, Celtic priests, believed that Samhain or the Lord of the Dead would return on October 31 and release the spirits of the dead, witches, goblins, and elves to return to their families in order to harm those who had inflicted harm on them in this life.
+The Druids, Celtic priests, believed that Samhain or the Lord of the Dead would return on October 31 and release the spirits of the dead, as witches, goblins, and elves to return to their families in order to harm those who had inflicted harm on them in this life.
 If the family did not appease or “treat” the returning dead with sacrifices from their crops, of their animals – notably black cats – or humans, the dead would “trick” the living with failed crops or sick animals, poor family health, stolen babies, and tragedy.
 The Druids wore costumes of animal heads and skins, and “predicted” the fortunes of others.
-Consequently, large bonfires of sacred oak branches would be set on hilltops to scare away the evil spirits and satisfy the dead and the evil spirits.
+Consequently, large bonfires of sacred oak branches would be set on hilltops to scare away the evil spirits and appease the dead.
 Some would carry torches and create bonfires to scare away evil spirits and witches.
 After the Roman Army invaded and subdued the Celts, the soldiers introduced the festival known as Pomona Day to the Druids.
 The festival of Pomona is in honor of the Roman goddess of fruits and gardens.
-The celebration involved “bobbing” for apples.
+That celebration involved “bobbing” for apples.

 In the 7th century A.D., Pope Boniface IV established All Saints’ Day on May 13 and in A.D.
 834, the pope moved “All Saints Day” or “All Hallows Day” from May 13 to November 1 and declared October 31 to be “All Hallows Eve,” or Halloween.
 While there are differences of viewpoint, it is generally believed that the pope had attempted to replace the Celtic festival of the dead with a church holiday.